 The Anglo-Saxon model establishes a single management body, a board of directors, which includes an audit committee.
 No sole director is admissible in this model.

-In view of the above, the Anglo-Saxon model has the characteristics of a one-tier structure.
+In view of the foregoing, the Anglo-Saxon model has the characteristics of a one-tier structure.

 In this model, the auditing body also includes an external chartered accountant.

 In the case of listed companies and large public companies, the creation by the general and supervisory board of a committee for financial affairs is mandatory.